lebotlan/libexpand/README.md

 ## Usage

 Build a dag using the modules in `Constraints`.
-Solve it using `Solver`.
+Then solve it using `Solver`.

 The dune libraries are: